brightonweekes/terraria-armor-optimization-tool/README.md

 To use, open the folder in a code editor like VS Code or PyCharm and run main.py.
 Usage instructions can be found from within the program.

+## Collaboration and Fixes

+If find any bugs or would like to suggest any changes, please feel free to let me know by filling out the porper form as stated in the CONTRIBUTING.md file.

 ## Version

 The versions listed below are the version which the armor information is updated to.
 If you are on a different version, the program will still be a good point of reference for progression, however it may not produce the most optimal combination in every scenario.